List of diplomatic missions of Latvia

-This is a list of diplomatic missions of Latvia, excluding honorary consulates.
-Latvia has a modest network of embassies and consulates around the world.
+The Republic of Latvia has a modest network of embassies and consulates around the world.
 The Latvian Ministry of Foreign Affairs oversees the maintenance of these missions.

 Latvia and the other Baltic states, together with the Nordic countries have signed a memorandum of understanding on the posting of diplomats at each other's missions abroad, under the auspices of Nordic-Baltic Eight.

+Honorary consulates and overseas offices of the Investment and Development Agency of Latvia are excluded from this listing.